 The Libearty bear sanctuary is half an hour outside Brasov and three hours north of Bucharest.

 It is located in the small town of Zarnesti.
 From the main road is a 2km dirt track you’ll need to take.

-The bears come in all shapes, sizes and colours.
+The bears come in all shapes, sizes and colours and are absolutely fascinating.
 However, even though they were pretty majestic and fascinating, their life stories were more than that.
 As you make your way around the sanctuary, your guide will explain their life stories but be prepared they’re pretty horrific.